Let’s Start with how we define

 That will become clear if you allow me to share a story with you…

 I’m pleased to meet you… My name is Holly Magister and I’m the founder of Exit Promise.
 By the summer of 2008, I had been operating my tax and financial planning practice for nearly twenty years when we began a research project with a college student intern.
 We wanted to learn more about the possibility of delivering financial services to business owners via the internet.

 While working with business owners as their tax and financial advisor, I also handled many business sales in a supporting role to other advisors.
 Eventually, I began to represent clients as their lead advisor, or intermediary, in the sale of their businesses.
 It was through these experiences I recognized how virtually all of them would make a similar statement to me.
 It would go something like this: “Oh no, we’re going to have to change this deal.
 I promised two employees …” You may replace the words ‘two employees’ with ‘my wife’, ‘my partner’, ‘my children’ or whomever you like.
 While they were selling their businesses, the conversations with my clients would be about the ‘promises’ they made to others when they started and/or while they operated their businesses.

 During these years, many entrepreneurs also expressed their deep desire to sell a valuable business when the time was right for them.
 In fact, they would tell me they ‘promised’ themselves they would ultimately sell a valuable business!
 Equally frustrating to many of my business clients was the sad fact that their businesses were financially broken.
-What I mean to say is this: I found many entrepreneurs, small and large in size alike, didn’t know the source or root cause of their financial struggles.
+What I mean to say is this: I found many entrepreneurs, regardless of the size of their business, didn’t know the source or root cause of their financial struggles.
 It became very clear most entrepreneurs did not have the financial, tax, or M&A education and experience to grow a valuable business or adequately prepare to sell their business.
 Despite their good intentions, keeping their promises would never be possible.
+So, I set out to change this.